 CIDS is designed to help parents help their children while living separately, who are currently in the process of divorce/separation, are considering it, are already divorced or never married.
 This training will help assist your children in minimizing or eliminating trauma and adjusting to changes that occur during and after divorce or separation.

 When parents have conflict in their relationship, there should be safety measures in place to protect their children.
 The CFC staff help protect children from being in the middle of conflict between parents by facilitating their safe transition from one parent to the other parent during designated visitation times.
 The child is safely transitioned between the parents without the parents coming in contact with one another at times determined by court orders, parenting plans or self-referrals.

 When there is conflict in a family, including divorce or separation, issues of substance abuse, or other domestic violence, time for parents or other relatives with their child(ren) can become problematic.
 CFC provides a warm and safe environment for children to visit non-custodial parents or other relatives.
-Visits can be 1-2 hours and our staff can accommodate a maximum of two visits per week, per family.
+Visits are scheduled for one hour, up to two appointments in a week.
 A trained visitation monitor is present during each visit.
 Supervised visitation may be court ordered or self-referred.